FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git clone [URL]
 ```
-If you wish to use existing local files and directories, you can create a local repository instead for the current directory (include a README.md for good practice, as well as if there are no existing files in this directory):
+If you wish to use existing local files and directories, you can create a local repository instead for the current directory (you could include a README.md for good practice, especially if there are no existing files in this directory):
 ```
 echo "# test" >> README.md
 git init
 ```
-Repositories can be created in other folders by adding the name of the repo to the end of the second command.
-Be aware that a branch is just a reference to a commit, and so a branch is not made in this second example until a commit has been made.
+Repositories can be created in other folders by adding the name of your repo to the end of the second command.
+Be aware that a branch is just a reference to a commit, and so a branch is not made in this second example until a commit has been made: the README.md file could be used for testing and committing as seen below.
 ## Making changes
-Now that a repository has been created, navigate to it and make changes as you see fit.
-Then add all files to be staged (individually or all by using -A), and save changes to the branch by committing:
+Now that a repository has been created, navigate to it and make changes to any files in this directory as you see fit.
+Then add all files to be staged (individually or all by using -A), and save changes to the branch by committing.
 ```
 git add -A
 git commit -m "initial comment"